typeclasses/ascii/contributing.md

 The purpose of this project is to make it easy to work with ASCII text in Haskell.
 The flagship package, called [`ascii`](https://hackage.haskell.org/package/ascii), is intended to be largely inclusive of features.
 If it is missing something that you want, please request it or contribute.

-- Even very simple additions can be great usability improvements.
+- Even very small additions can be great usability improvements.
+This can include simple compositions of existing functions, or commonly-used specializations of polymorphic functions.

 - Substantial new features are also be welcome.
 We'd rather incorporate more ASCII-related features into this repository and into the `ascii` package than to see other separately-maintained packages pop up.
 A [discussion](https://github.com/typeclasses/ascii/discussions) might be a good way to start.